How to Add “Kill Not Responding Tasks” in Desktop Context Menu in Windows Vista and Later

 It'll only work in Windows Vista and later.

 1. Type regedit in RUN or Start Menu search box and press Enter.
 It'll open Registry Editor.

 2. Now go to:

-HKEY_CLASSES_ROOT\DesktopBackground\Shell (for Windows 7)
+HKEY_CLASSES_ROOT\DesktopBackground\Shell (for Windows 7 and later)

 HKEY_CLASSES_ROOT\Directory\Background\Shell (for Windows Vista)